NGC 3682 - Lenticular Galaxy in Draco

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 3682.

 Apparent size of NGC 3682The following table reports NGC 3682 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 3682 is a visual representation of it.

 Digitized Sky Survey image of NGC 3682

 The image below is a photograph of NGC 3682 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 3682 - Lenticular Galaxy morphological classification
+NGC 3682 - Lenticular Galaxy in Draco morphological classification

 Celestial coordinates and finder chart of NGC 3682